-We have already provided, along with the definition of a stochastic process (section 3.1), the definition of the autocovariance function, an important characteristic of the second-order distribution function of a stochastic process.
-However, there are other second-order characteristics that are useful to study, as they have good properties which help understand and simulate stochastic processes.
+Along with the definition of a stochastic process (section 3.1), we have already provided that of the autocovariance function, an important characteristic of the second-order distribution function of a stochastic process.
+However, there are other second-order characteristics that are useful to study, as they have certain properties that help understand and simulate stochastic processes.